New Design - Improved Data Quality - Better Readability

-The parameters shown are from direct model output and not scaled to the exact altitude and position of the selected place.
+The variables shown are from direct model output and not scaled to the exact altitude and position of the selected place.

 Frequently, forecasts are spot on, sometimes less accurate and a few times they are completely wrong.
 It would be great to know in advance if the forecast is likely to be correct, but how?
 All weather forecasts are computed by computer models, and sometimes these differ significantly, which indicates uncertainty and difficulty to make an accurate forecast of the weather.
 In such cases, the weather forecast is likely to change on a daily basis.
-Our Multi-Model diagram shows the weather forecast of multiple models from meteoblue and others, mostly national weather agencies.
+Our MultiModel diagram shows the weather forecast of multiple models from meteoblue and others, mostly national weather agencies.
 Generally, the uncertainty of the forecast increases with the differences between models.

-What do do if the forecast is uncertain?
+What to do if the forecast is uncertain?

 These weather patterns are very difficult to forecast, vary in place and time or depend on local terrain.
 While locally forecast precipitation does not occur, it might rain just a few kilometres away.
 A cold front could arrive a few hours later or thunderstorms might or might not develop.
 Such conditions are error prone and should be handled carefully.
 In some cases, even different models may not detect such conditions.

 Weather models simulate physical processes.
 A weather model divides the world or a region into small "grid-cells".
 Each cell is about 4km to 40km wide and 100m to 2km high.
 Our models contain 60 atmospheric layers and reach deep into the stratosphere at 10-25 hPa (60km altitude).
 The weather is simulated by solving complex mathematical equations between all grid cells every few seconds and parameters like temperature, wind speed or clouds are stored for every hour.

 meteoblue operates a large number of weather models and integrates open data from various sources.
 All meteoblue models are computed twice a day on a dedicated High Performance Cluster.